K1297/CropLink/README.md

 # Contribution Guidelines

-We welcome contributions from anyone who would like to help improve our decentralized content sharing dapp.
+We welcome contributions from anyone who would like to help improve our dapp.

 To contribute, please follow the following steps: